RealDanTheMan/HDKFaceExplosion/README.md

 # Houdini - Face Explosion
+Small code exercise in using Houdini SDK (HDK)

-Simple Houdini SOP node for transforming input mesh faces along their normal vector.
+*Face Explosion* is a simple Houdini SOP node for transforming input mesh faces along their normal vector.

 ---